The Real Reason Streaming Services Cancel Shows (It's Not Just Ratings)

 Streaming platforms track what percentage of viewers who start a season actually finish it.
 The benchmark most often cited is around 50% for new shows, with a 70% completion rate considered strong.
 If a show loses a large share of viewers after Episode 1 or Episode 2, it is in trouble — regardless of how many people started watching.

 This is why slow-burn storytelling is dangerous in the streaming model.
 The OA was deliberately, famously slow.
 The first episodes ask the audience to take a lot on faith: who is Prairie?
 Is she telling the truth?
 What happened in those seven years?
 The show never sacrifices its mystery for accessibility.
-That's an artistic choice.
-It's also, by the algorithm's standards, a completion-rate killer.
+That is an artistic choice.
+It is also, by the algorithm's standards, a completion-rate killer.

 Subscriber Acquisition and Churn